chrplr/AIP2017/how-computers-work.md

 # Operating systems

 In the first computers, there was only **one** program running.
-Yo would load the program into memory, then run it until the end.
-Programs were ran in BATCH mode, in a sequence.
+One would load the program into memory, then run it until it halted.
+Several Programs were ran in _batch mode_, in a sequence.

-Then, it was realized that computers could 'time-share' between programs, allowing several users (or programs) to share the computer.
+Then, it was realized that computers could _time-share_ between programs, allowing several users (or programs) to share the computer.

-This requires an operating systems (O.S.).
+This requires an **operating systems** (O.S.).
 The O.S. is the first program that loads into the computer during the boot.
 When running:

-* it controls the hardware (screen/printer/disk/keybord/mouse,...) (drivers)
+* The OS controls the hardware (screen/printer/disk/keybord/mouse,...) (drivers)

-* it manages all the other programs (processes/tasks/applications).
+* The OS manages all the other programs (processes/tasks/applications).
     * sharing memory
 	* allocating processors and cores
 	* allocating time